 Oscars 2021: How to watch all the nominated movies

-The show's this Sunday, but you still have a few days to catch these stellar best picture nominees.
+The show's tomorrow, but you still have a few days to catch these stellar best picture nominees.

 More in www.cnet.com